Crystals from categorified quantum groups: Understanding -modules and the crystal data of

-As mentioned in the partial proof of Proposition~\ref{prop_jump_tfae} above, the $\sigma$-symmetry of this characterization of $\jump_i(M) $ now implies the remaining parts \eqref{XX1}, \eqref{XX3} of that proposition.
-In the next section, we will use all characterizations of $\jump_i(M) $ from Proposition~\ref{prop_jump_tfae}.
+As mentioned in the discussion below Proposition~\ref{prop_jump_tfae2}, the $\sigma$-symmetry of this characterization of $\jump_i(M) $ now implies the remaining parts \eqref{XX1}, \eqref{XX3} of that proposition.
+In the next section, we will use all characterizations of $\jump_i(M) $ from Propositions~\ref{prop_jump_tfae} and \ref{prop_jump_tfae2}.